 Retargeting involves the use of tracking pixels or cookies and is most often focused on converting new prospects to leads when they failed to act during visits to your website.

 Remarketing typically refers to email marketing to leads to advance them through your funnel.
-There are times when retargeting is a remarketing approach for serving targeted ads to existing leads to encourage them to take the next step with your organization.
+There are times when retargeting is a remarketing approach for serving targeted ads to existing leads encouraging them to take the next step with your organization.

 Methods of collecting audience data